ONTOKEN/ontoken-assets/README.md

 ## 🔹 Governance & Transparency

 ONLIVE operates under the principles of **community-driven transparency**.
-All major updates — including audits, token info, or governance changes —
+All major updates, including audits, token info, or governance changes —
 will be reflected and versioned here in this repository.

-Future roadmap items include:
-- Community voting for upcoming **CEX listings**
-- Transparent allocation tracking of liquidity and marketing funds
-- Public GitHub repositories for **ONLIVE App** and **ONLIVE TV** source documentation

 ---